manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_09_Lab9_Ex2_Manage_Microsoft_Store.md

 	If you had to select **Everyone**, scroll to the top of the page where you can see a **Your changes have been saved** message at the top of the window.

-28. Select the back arrow to the left of the address bar to return back to the **Product and Services** page.
+28. Select the back arrow to the left of the address bar to return to the **Product and Services** page.

 29. Repeat steps 26-28 for both **Microsoft Remote Desktop** and **Translator**.